 It is a great feature to be able to slow it down, but with having set speeds, I have found that I often need the middle between two set percentages.

-Which can sometimes be a little frustrating, but this is still are really great option if you don’t want to pay for a different program.
+Which can sometimes be a little frustrating, but this is still a really great option if you don’t want to pay for a different program.

 The important part is having the option to slow the speed of the audio playback.